kleberbaum/jaen-streamfield-example/README.md

 <h3 align="center">Snek Jaen-Template</h3>

 <p align="center">
-  This is the official jaen template provided by snek-at.
+  This is the official Jaen[ˈdʒæn] template provided by snek-at.
-  Featuring Jaen the free, sexy and cutting edge CMS framework for ReactJS.
+  Featuring Jaen the free, hot and secure CMS framework for ReactJS.
   <br>
   <br>
   <cite>"A bowl is most useful when it is empty."</cite> - Lao Tzu